One of the most recent success stories to emerge from my coaching programs is Tien Chiu.

 The Power Of Small

-When I look over all the student success stories from the past almost 15 years I have been teaching online business, and I review my own history of 20 years of entrepreneurship, it’s incredible how small everything really is.
+When I look over all the success stories from the past 15 years I have been teaching online business, and I review my own history of 20+ years of entrepreneurship, it’s incredible how small everything really is.

 All my companies have succeeded by serving very small niches and very small groups of people.
 I’ve had fewer than 5,000 paying customers over the course of the last 20 years — and I’m combining the customer base of every business I’ve had, not just one.

-Graduates of Blog Mastermind (both 1.0 and 2.0 versions) have served markets like helping people with multiple personality disorders, treating acne, making shampoo and conditioner, speed reading, children’s drama classes, sports gambling and writing books.
+People who have taken my coaching programs have served small markets like helping people with multiple personality disorders, treating acne, making shampoo and conditioner, speed reading, children’s drama classes, sports gambling and writing books.
 All small niche markets, all serving small customer bases numbering in the hundreds to maybe a few thousand people.

 All of these entrepreneurs are outliers when it comes to their income and lifestyle.
 They’re making several hundred thousand to several million dollars a year and they do so from their homes, or while traveling the world.
 They get to decide what they work on and enjoy the satisfaction of helping other people do things or recover from things that they too are passionate about.